MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/ad-languages.md

 ```

 ## <a name="actionadextension-actiontext"></a>Action Text for Action Ad Extensions
 The action text displayed for action ad extensions will depend on the language that you set when creating or updating the action ad extension.
-For example, if you want action text displayed as *Act Now* in English you must specify the action text as *ActNow* and set the language to *English*.
-If you want action text displayed as *Jetzt handeln* in German you must likewise set the action text to *ActNow*, but set the language to *German*.
+For example, if you want action text displayed as *Act Now* in English you must specify the action type as *ActNow* and set the language to *English*.
+If you want action text displayed as *Jetzt handeln* in German you must likewise set the action type to *ActNow*, but set the language to *German*.

 Bing Ads does not support all action types for all languages.
+If you attempt to use an unsupported action type and language combination, an error will be returned.
 This table lists the rare exceptions i.e. where the translated text exceeds 16 characters.

 |Language|Action Types Not Supported|
 |-----|-----|